The Deauville Partnership with Arab countries in transition

 For reference purposes, we have retained here information on what was achieved under the UK’s Chairmanship of the Deauville Partnership in 2013, and documentation from the ‘Forum for the Future’ meetings with civil society that took place in 2013.

-The Partnership also includes international financial institutions and organisations.
-The Islamic Development Bank is the rotating chairman of the IFI platform that includes: the African Development Bank, the Arab Fund for Economic and Social Development, the Arab Monetary Fund, the European Investment Bank, the European Bank for Reconstruction and Development, the International Finance Corporation, the International Monetary Fund, the African Development Bank, the OPEC Fund for International Development, and the World Bank.
+The Partnership includes the G7 countries (Canada, France, Germany, Italy, Japan, United Kingdom, and the United States), the EU and regional partners (Kuwait, Turkey, Qatar, Saudi Arabia and the UAE) and international financial institutions and organisations (the Islamic Development Bank, the African Development Bank, the Arab Fund for Economic and Social Development, the Arab Monetary Fund, the European Investment Bank, the European Bank for Reconstruction and Development, the International Finance Corporation, the International Monetary Fund, the African Development Bank, the OPEC Fund for International Development, and the World Bank).

-The UK’s Presidency of the Deauville Partnership – Our Vision
+The UK’s Presidency of the Deauville Partnership 2013

-We identified eight priority areas to focus on in 2013 which align with our vision of open economies and inclusive growth:
+Work took place under eight priority areas chosen to align with our vision of open economies and inclusive growth:

 - Small and Medium Enterprises (SMEs)

 - Women’s economic participation

 - European Bank of Reconstruction and Development (EBRD) mandate expansion